ConnextAcademy/Serverless/README.md

 * Python
 * Terraform

-The tutorial consists of 3 parts:
+The tutorial consists of 3 main parts and a bonus:
 1. Deploy a basic Lambda function via the AWS console
 2. Create a Lamba function locally and deploy using S3
 3. Deploy a Lambda function using Terraform
+4. Bonus challenge

-We aim to finish the tutorial in 1 hour.
+We aim to finish the first 3 parts in 1 hour.
 This is assuming every participant has successfully finished the [prerequisites](./prerequisites.md).

 ### clean up afterwards
 Don't forget to destroy your resources in AWS at the end to avoid incurring unnecessary costs!